Ujjalt/ujjaltimshina/_miscellaneous/test.md

 Working here has taught me discipline, confidence, and independence.
 The city pushes me, challenges me, and helps me grow in ways I never expected.
-Even on chaotic days, Delhi carries an energy that keeps me motivated.
+Even on chaotic days, Delhi carries an energy that keeps me inspired.

 It is a place where opportunities open, people inspire, and learning never stops.
 In many ways, New Delhi has shaped my professional journey and given me a space to work, think, and build my future.